riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 ...
 {% endhighlight %}

 We're checking if a user is logged in, if so that's who the task gets associated with, otherwise we are going to default the owner to 'Bob'.
+We could omit the else block where we assign the task to 'Bob' when a user is not logged in... but automatically assigning a user is going to make the `before` blocks in our tests less bloated, we don't have to worry about always logging in just to get our task test data associated with a user.

-Sweet, now we can get onto the actual tests
+Sweet, now we can get onto the actual tests.

 ####page-contents-spec.js